liyar21/cs4337-project1/devlog.md

 ##10-25-25 12:32 am
 - Uploaded my first trial of code
 - Error occured because mode.rkt was missing the #lang racket declaration at the top

+##10-25-25 1:10 am
+- Early working draft of calculator.rkt; still has error and needs fix in multiple areas